1933 Western Australian secession referendum: Background

+Western Australia was the last of the British colonies in Australia to agree to join the new federation in 1901.
+Secessionist sentiment was quick to arise, driven by the detrimental impact of the federal government's protectionist economic policies on the state's agricultural and mining sectors.
+As early as 1906, the Western Australian Legislative Assembly passed a resolution calling for a secession referendum, although no action was taken by the state government.
+Dissatisfaction with the federal government continued throughout the first decades after federation.
+Lobbying from Western Australians led to two royal commissions into the Australian constitution in the 1920s, but no changes were forthcoming.

+The Great Depression had a significant impact on Western Australia, leading to increased dissatisfaction with the federal government and support for secession.
+In May 1930, secessionists established the Dominion League of Western Australia, which called for the state to leave the federation and become a separate self-governing dominion with the British Empire.
+The Dominion League "held frequent and well-attended public rallies, at which League speakers emphasised that the only real solution to Western Australia's problems lay in secession".
+The Sunday Times and its editor James MacCallum Smith had been advocates of secession for several decades and lent their support to the League.
+In June 1930, the Primary Producers' Association and Federated Chambers of Commerce also came out in favour of secession, following the Scullin government's announcement that it would continue its high-tariff policy and would not provide support for primary producers.

 In November 1930, state premier James Mitchell declared his personal support for secession.
 A bill for a secession referendum was introduced in November 1931 and passed by the Legislative Assembly, but initially failed to pass the Legislative Council.
 A second bill was passed in November 1932 as the Secession Referendum Act 1932, specifying that the referendum would be held at the same time as the next state election.
 Secession enjoyed the strong support of the Country Party, which governed in coalition with Mitchell's Nationalist Party.
 The Nationalists did not take an official position, whereas the opposition Australian Labor Party (ALP) led by Philip Collier was against secession.